sale-events/sale-events.github.io/README.md

 3. Return to a standard browser tab, navigate to the targeted domain, and initialize DevTools (`F12`).
 4. Head to `Application` -> `Storage` -> Trigger **`Clear site data`**.
 5. Reload the page, execute a clean PWA installation, and perform cross-origin redirection testing.

----
-*Disclaimer: This repository hosts technical configurations and open-source schemas only.
-SaleEvents operates purely as an independent informational layout and does not sell any products, bookings, or services, nor is it affiliated with, authorized, or endorsed by any third-party brands or agencies.
-All product and company names are trademarks™ of their respective holders.*